 Profit and Inclusion are Mutual

 Bros shake things up.
 Sure, they can be like raptors in a dance club or festival.
 In the office?
-Most have intrinsically learned that to share is to gain.
+Most intrinsically learn that to share is to gain.
 Burning Man‘s popularity is a direct result of this mentality.
 There is plenty of oogling, and alienation, but it widens the tech industry’s perspective all the same.

 Additionally, bros typically care about the bottom line.
 Exclusion cuts into profit margins, as TechCrunch so helpfully reminds us. $25 billion in Silicon Valley alone?
 That is nothing to scoff at.
 Stereotypically, however, geeks/nerds/dorks can live without it to keep their comfort zone.
 Bros?
 Not so much.